DataDog/hiring-engineers/answers.md

 Please provide screenshots and code snippets for all steps.

-## Prerequisites - Setup the environment
+## Prerequisites - Setting up the environment

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches: